Blink-182 (album): Promotion and singles

-Untitled was the band's first release on Geffen, which absorbed sister label MCA Records in 2003.
-Prior to it dissolving, MCA had attempted to penalize the band for breaking stipulations in their contract that they would have an album out by a specific quarter.
-MCA had previously rushed the band into recording Take Off Your Pants and Jacket, but the band had much more freedom with Geffen.
-"Geffen came down and heard three songs and they said, 'This is the best record you've ever done, this is the record of your career, take as much time as you want, call us when it's done.'
-It just completely outlined the perspective of putting accounting before creative, and when you're in the entertainment business, you've got to put creative first.
-It's an art, you've got to look at it like an art, treat it like an art, and then you'll get the best product in the long run."

-Promotion for the record included a "golden ticket" contest – the prize being a private Blink-182 show for the winner.
+The band launched the promotional cycle for the album with a performance on MTV's Total Request Live, where they performed on the roof top of the network's Times Square headquarters.
+Other marketing for the record included a "golden ticket" contest – the prize being a private Blink-182 show for the winner.
 MTV's website streamed the full album a week before its release, beginning on November 10.
 As promotion for the album and single release[s], the band performed "Feeling This" on Jimmy Kimmel Live! a week after the release of the album on November 26, 2003, and "Down" on Late Show with David Letterman on May 27, 2004.
 Performances of "I Miss You" and "The Rock Show" on The WB's Pepsi Smash concert series from June 10, 2004, were released on the Australian Tour edition of the album, as well as the "Always" single.